PostHog/posthog.com/contents/handbook/people/benefits.md

 For any work-related travel, we use [Project Wren](https://www.wren.co/) for Carbon offsetting.

-We also have biweekly coffee catchs up with the team and we use the [Donut](https://www.donut.com/?ref=slackdirectory) Slack app to pair you up with random colleague on Slack.
+We also have biweekly coffee catches up with the team and we use the [Donut](https://www.donut.com/?ref=slackdirectory) Slack app to pair you up with random colleague on Slack.
 Simply join the #virtual-coffee channel on Slack and be paired up with someone on the team to meet for a virtual coffee/tea etc.